San Ysidro Border Crossing Wait Times & Forecast

 Standard (POV) Lanes

 The general-purpose lanes available to all northbound passenger vehicles.
 No special credentials required beyond a valid US entry document.
 These lanes carry the highest volume and typically have the longest waits.
-On a busy Friday evening they can run 60–90 minutes.
+On a busy Friday evening they can run 60 to 90 minutes.

 Ready Lanes

 Dedicated to travelers whose primary document is RFID-enabled: a US passport card, Enhanced Driver's License (EDL), or Trusted Traveler card.
-The RFID chip allows CBP officers to begin processing your record before you reach the booth, which is why these lanes typically move faster than standard lanes — often 20–40% shorter waits.
+The RFID chip lets CBP start processing before you reach the booth, so these lanes usually move faster than standard lanes.
+Waits are often 20 to 40 percent shorter.

 SENTRI Lanes

 Reserved for pre-approved Trusted Traveler Program members (SENTRI / Global Entry).
-Members have undergone background checks and biometric enrollment.
-These lanes consistently have the shortest wait times — often under 10 minutes even during peak hours.
+Members have gone through background checks and biometric enrollment.
+These lanes usually have the shortest waits, often under 10 minutes even during peak hours.
 Enrollment is available through CBP's Trusted Traveler Programs website.

 Pedestrian Lanes